isaacaddis/ROV2015/README.md

 6. Uialii C.
 7. Tobenna Ubachuckwu
 8. Christian Barrera
+9.
 Challenge: Construct an underwater submarine vehicle to do different tasks..

+Such as...

+1. Using a claw to pick up objects underwater
+2. Examining objects underwater using a camera

 GROUPS:

 Programming: Leader - Coleman Christy

-Machining: Leader - Christopher Murillo
+Mechanical: Leader - Christopher Murillo Leader - Tobenna Ubachuckwu

 Drive: Leader - Angel Bermudez